mklemmingen/LogChirpy/README.md

 In your project:

-npm install -g expo-cli
+npm install -g eas-cli

-Then:

-expo run:android

 👉 This will build the Dev Build APK and install it onto the emulator.

 OR inside WebStorm Terminal:

-npx expo run:android
+npm install -g eas-cli

 Expo CLI will: